The Minor Battle Between the Sexes

 Should the toilet seat be left up or down?
 Of course, it's not really about a seat, it's about control.
 The toilet seat is one area where some women can feel in control over their mates, and, however unreasonable, insist on having their way.
 A guy walks in the bathroom and raises or lowers the seat as needed, without saying a word about it or making it an issue.

-The solution is so simple.
-Install urinals in the home.
+A better solution is so simple: Install urinals in the home.
 A urinal allows a man to pee standing up and both genders use the toilet for sitting - the lid stays down.

 Better urinal placement

 Proper piss etiquette was probably established when two cavemen went to the same tree to pee.
 The etiquette is that the two men are to stand as far away from each other as is plumbingly possible.
 That means if there are 3 urinals, its absolutely mandatory that two men use the outer two urinals.
-But, too many architects put the child's size on the outside, forcing the second man to decide whether to stand at the adult urinal next to the first man (inappropriate) or pee into the child's urinal and risk wetting the wall (unsanitary).
-A simple solution is shown in the images below - install the child version in the middle.
-The child may feel self-conscious but how often have you seen a kid standing at the urinal?
+But, too many architects put the boy's size on the outside, forcing the second man to decide whether to stand at the Man urinal next to the first man (inappropriate) or pee into the boy's urinal and risk wetting the wall (unsanitary).
+A simple solution is shown in the images below - install the boy version in the middle, in an alternating pattern: MbMbM.
+The boy may feel self-conscious but how often have you seen a kid standing at the urinal?
 Please tell all the architects you know to design public restrooms in this format starting tomorrow morning (or by the weekend, at the latest).
 Men everywhere will thank you.

 This may be the most famous urinal in history